-Regional coalitions have been growing in Latin America5, South East Asia, Europe, and Sub-Saharan Africa6 with relatively small investments in research, workshops, and coordination.
+Regional networks and coalitions have been growing in Latin America,10 Southeast Asia, Europe, and Sub-Saharan Africa11 with relatively small investments in research, workshops, and coordination.
 These regional networks are crucial intermediaries between the national and the global and an important source of learning and capacity development.
-Regional networks can also drive reform efforts, especially when they can tap into regional intergovernmental structures and collaborate with regionally-focused NGOs.
+Regional networks can also drive national reform efforts, especially when they can tap into regional inter-governmental structures and collaborate with regionally focused NGOs.

 In Latin America, these networks have been bolstered by the Special Rapporteur for Freedom of Expression at the Organization of American States and by connections made between the growing network of media freedom advocates, regulators, and judicial groups.
-For instance, in the process of providing a massive online course to over 8,000 judiciary workers, and in the efforts to mainstream freedom of expression curriculum into judicial schools, UNESCO discovered that with modest additional efforts, it could achieve the additional goal of consolidating a cross-country coalition dedicated to ensuring that the judiciary is a defender of these basic rights in the region.7
+For instance, in the process of providing a massive online course to over 8,000 judiciary workers, and in the efforts to mainstream freedom of expression curriculum into judicial schools, UNESCO discovered that with modest additional efforts, it could further consolidate a cross-country coalition dedicated to ensuring that the judiciary is a defender of these basic rights in the region.12